Repak for Home

 Dispose of this carefully and thoughtfully.
 Do not litter

 The symbol above may contain a number which can be used to identify different types of plastic.
-Most of the plastic recycling facilities in Ireland will accept PET (soft drinks bottles – denoted by the number 1 within the triangle) and HDPE (i.e. detergent, shampoo and shower gel bottles – denoted by the number 2 within the triangle) bottles.
-Some also take clean LDPE such as plastic bags and film/wrap – denoted by the number 4 within the triangle.
+Most plastic recycling facilities in Ireland will accept PET bottles (soft drinks bottles – denoted by the number 1 within the triangle), HDPE bottles (detergent, shampoo and shower gel bottles – denoted by the number 2 within the triangle) and plastic containers (yoghurt pots, rigid food containers, margarine tubs – denoted by the number 5 within the triangle).
 Please check with your local recycling centre or waste contractor to see what types of plastic they accept for recycling.